-In June 2011 the annual Congress took place in Dublin (Trinity College Dublin).
+In June 2011 the Annual Congress took place in Dublin (Trinity College Dublin, Ireland).
 The Board welcomed five members elected to the Board: Arsenio Reis (Portugal), Nicola Bertazzoni (Italy), Pekka Kähkipuro (Finland), Ramon Grau Sala (Spain), Lígia Ribeiro (Portugal).
 The following officers were elected: President – Jan Madey, Vice-President – Ilkka Siissalo, Treasurer – Hans-Dieter Weckmann, Secretary – Ramon Grau Sala.
 Kristel Sarlin stepped down as an Executive Secretary and Jean-Francois Desnos agreed to take over.

 In April 2012 Rectors’ Conference was held in Prague bringing together Rectors, Presidents, Vice Chancellors and their representatives from across Europe to discuss strategy, policy, organisation and management issues for higher education with a particular focus on strategic planning for the effective use of information technology in a cooperative and competitive globalised world.
 Seventy key figures from sixteen countries attended the event.

 In June 2012 the annual Congress took place in Vila Real, Portugal, organized by the University of Trás-os-Montes e Alto Douro (UTAD).
 The Board welcomed the four persons elected or re-elected to the Board: Jan Madey (Poland), Hans-Dieter Weckmann (Germany), Mikael Berglund (Sweden), Gill Ferrell (UK).
 No changes among the officers within the Board.